genericjoke/Roundwood-School/AREEBME.md

     2. how to hide and show messages when a button is clicked
     3. make display & hid functions
     - I think the high score needs to be outside of the #homepage view and body needs to be set to something like inline-block. this should push the high score comfortable to the right of the game view that way it's not pushed down depending on the size of the divs in game view.
+    -would be cool to animate the navigation buttons. we can steal some css code for this.
+    -adding class =  "testing-display" will add a border around an element so we can see the edges